The Other Boleyn Girl (2008 film): Plot

 Henry VIII of England's marriage to his brother's widow, Catherine of Aragon, has not produced a male heir.
 Their only surviving child is Princess Mary, whom Henry fears cannot successfully rule.

-Lady Mary Boleyn weds Sir William Carey, one of Henry's courtiers.
+Mary Boleyn weds Sir William Carey, one of Henry's courtiers.
 Mary's maternal uncle, Thomas Howard, Duke of Norfolk and her father, Sir Thomas Boleyn, plot to install her older (Note: Though most historians have concluded that Mary was the older sibling, the film and novel inaccurately portray Anne as the elder.) sister, Anne, as Henry's mistress to improve the family's status.
 Anne is promised an eventual marriage to a high-born nobleman.
 Anne accepts.

 When Henry is injured in a hunting accident, he becomes smitten with Mary, who tends to his wounds.
 This grants the Boleyns a prominent place at court.
 Mary and Anne become ladies-in-waiting to Queen Catherine while William Carey is sent abroad as an ambassador.

 The King seduces Mary, who becomes his mistress.
 Anne secretly marries her lover Henry Percy, a nobleman betrothed to Lady Mary Talbot.
 When her brother, George, learns about the marriage, he informs Mary.
 Matrimony among nobles must first be approved by the king.
 To protect Anne, Mary alerts their father and uncle, who have the union annulled.
 Anne is sent to France to learn court manners.

 When Mary becomes pregnant with Henry's child, Sir Thomas leverages this to obtain lands and positions for himself and his family.
 George is unhappily betrothed to Lady Jane Parker.
 When Mary is confined to bedrest during her pregnancy, Norfolk recalls Anne to distract Henry from seeking another mistress.

 Resentful that Henry initially preferred her sister, Anne beguiles him by refusing his advances.
 Mary gives birth to her and Henry's son, but Anne diverts his attention.
 This irritates Norfolk until Anne reveals her ambitions to be queen and produce a legitimate male heir.
 She continues refusing Henry's advances, promising to accept if he stops bedding Catherine and speaking to Mary.
 Shortly afterwards, Mary and her child are exiled to the countryside with the returning Carey, who soon dies of illness.